Product Catalog Specification

 Escaping Single Values

 Consider this example.
-A CSV file contains the value Philadelphia, PA for an attribute, but that value isn't contained—escaped—within opening and closing double quotation marks.
+A CSV file contains the value Philadelphia, PA for an attribute, but that value isn't contained—escaped—within opening and closing double quotation mark.
 When the file is processed, Philadelphia is treated as one value and PA is treated as another.
 Therefore, the correct way to submit the value is "Philadelphia, PA".

 Escaping Comma-Separated Strings

-When the platform processes a CSV file, it parses the data twice.
+When Monetate processes a CSV file, it parses the data twice.
 In the first round, it separates the file into cells.
 In the second round, it separates cells marked as containing comma-separated strings into subvalues.
 For this reason, you must put two sets of quotation marks around a value that contains a comma when it's in a comma-separated string and then put the full string in quotation marks.

 These escaping rules for comma-separated strings apply to TSV files as well as to CSV files.